repowiserepowise

 Weak spot

-Repowise is not a lint replacement.
+repowise is not a lint replacement.
 It will not replace SonarQube rules or deep enterprise architecture scans.
 It gives you context so you can decide what to fix first.

 Dependency Risk FlowDependency Risk Flow